Cart 0

 Breathwrok Worldwide Peacock.jpg

-Science of Breathwork
+The Science of The Breath

-The body’s autonomic nervous system governs both the sympathetic (fight or flight) and parasympathetic (rest and restore) responses, and breathing adjusts to the circumstances faced in life.
+The body’s autonomic nervous system governs both the sympathetic (fight or flight) and parasympathetic (rest and restore) responses and breathing adjusts to the circumstances faced in life.
 With the constant barrage and stressors of our modern world the sympathetic function becomes overwhelmed and incorrect breathing only compounds the problem.
 Most of us live in a continual state of ‘fight or flight’ response.

-In addition to the nervous system the circulatory system is designed to use breathing as a means of cleansing toxins taken in as well as those produced internally by the mere act of bodily functioning.
-Recall how the blood begins as oxygenated, nutrient rich, red cells and returns to the heart through the veins, blue, dull and laden with toxins, with the lungs functioning as the blood’s filter.
+In addition to the nervous system, the circulatory system is designed to use breathing as a means of cleansing toxins taken in as well as those produced internally by the mere act of bodily functioning.
+Recall how the blood begins as oxygenated, nutrient-rich, red cells and returns to the heart through the veins, blue, dull, and laden with toxins, with the lungs functioning as the blood’s filter.
 Oxygenated air breathed in by the lungs is exchanged with the carbonic acid gas and poisons, once again becoming purified, rich, red blood carried through the heart and into the body.
 Is it any wonder that religious texts nearly all speak of ‘the breath of life’?

 In his book Samadhi of Completion: Secret Tibetan Yoga Illuminations for the Quing Court, Francois Wang-Toutain states “Prana is the driving force of all the functions of the body.”
-In his view the roots of all disease and mental imbalance can be traced to abnormalities and deficiencies in the body’s energy flow.
-With the use of pranayama we have a powerful tool to heal illness and mental issues since “the control of breathing is the most direct method to affect life force.”
+In his view, the roots of all disease and mental imbalance can be traced to abnormalities and deficiencies in the body’s energy flow.
+With the use of pranayama, we have a powerful tool to heal illness and mental issues since “the control of breathing is the most direct method to affect life force.”